nf-core/modules/README.md

 ## Using existing modules

-We have written a helper command in the `nf-core/tools` package that allows you to install any module present in the `software/` directory of this repository:
+We have written a helper command in the `nf-core/tools` package that uses the GitHub API to obtain the relevant information for the module files present in the `software/` directory of this repository.
+This includes using `git` commit hashes to track changes for reproducibility purposes, and to download and install all of the relevant module files.

 1. [Install](https://github.com/nf-core/tools#installation) the latest version of `nf-core/tools` (`>=1.10.2`)
 2. List the available modules: